Electrical-Extrusion/sprint-4/Objective 5 - Port Numbers.md

 | DNS |Database|53  |
 | RDP |Remote Desktop Connection |3389  |

 The majority of these port functions should be self explanatory.
-HTTP and HTTPS access web pages
+HTTP and HTTPS access web pages.
+FTP assists in file transfer.
+SSH and RDP are both associated with accessing a remote desktop (think: file transfer

 ## We Do